 Healthy And Safe Banana Bread Recipe For Dogs

 Can dogs eat banana bread?
 Yes.
 But typical banana bread sold in stores isn't safe.
 You can make banana bread safe for your dog by making it at home.
 Banana bread bought from the store contains many unsafe ingredients that you may not know about, even if it is made of all-natural ingredients.
-The recipe discussed below will take you a few minutes to prepare, and it is 100% safe and healthy for your dog.
+The recipe discussed below will take you a few minutes to prepare.

 You'll need 2 bananas, 2.5 cups of whole wheat flour, one egg, one teaspoon of baking powder, 0.5 cups of milk, and a natural sweeter like honey (1/8 tablespoon) to make 12 slices of banana bread.

 Step 2: Spray your pan or coat it with some vegetable oil to ensure your bread doesn’t stick on the pan

 Step 3: Mix your flour and baking powder together in a bowl

 Step 4: Smash your bananas in another bowl using a fork.
 Add in your egg, milk, and honey.
 Whisk together and add to your bowl with flour.

 Step 5: Mix everything until all the ingredients are perfectly blended together.

 Step 6: Scoop the dough and place it on the loaf pan.
 Use a spatula or big spoon to distribute the dough evenly throughout the loaf pan.

 Step 7: Bake for 50 minutes.
 Check if the loaf is done by poking holes using a fork or toothpick.
 If your toothpick or fork comes out clean, your banana bread is ready.

 Step 8: Remove your loaf of bread.
 Let it cool for approximately one hour.